Jasperabez/jasperabez.github.io/_posts/2019-9-16-AWS-budget-alert-setup.md

 ![paste_arn]({{ site.baseurl }}/images/pass-arn.png)
 17. Click on "Create budget" and you are done!

-That's honestly quite alot of steps and cerrtainlu overwhelming if you are completely new to AWS but at least if gives you a peace of mind when you go through day by day :)
+That's honestly quite alot of steps and cerrtainly overwhelming if you are completely new to AWS but at least if it gives you a peace of mind when you go through day by day it is definitely worth it :)